-Eden Brew and its backers say that the new milk alternative is complementary to dairy, not a competitor to it, and that it’s catering to a rapidly growing consumer base that is seeking out alternatives to animal-based products.
-In a blog post on the CSIRO website, Kate Langford, Communication Manager for CSIRO Agriculture and Food, writes: “Norco is 100 percent farmer-owned, so their involvement in Eden Brew makes sense.
-They are getting behind a new innovation that offers more choice to consumers.”
+Eden Brew and backers say the new alternative is complementary to dairy, not a competitor to it.
+In a blog post, Kate Langford, Communication Manager for CSIRO Agriculture and Food, writes: “Norco is 100 percent farmer-owned.
+Their involvement in Eden Brew makes sense.
+They’re getting behind a new innovation that offers more choice to consumers.”

 Another CSIRO-backed innovation, plant-based meat alternative v2food, was formed in 2019 and is now worth $500 million.
 Langford says that if Eden Brew sees similar success, the profits will go back to the 200-plus dairy farmers in the Norco co-operative.

-“They will be able to continue investing in their communities and ensure there’s a future for generations of dairy farmers,” she writes.
+“They will be able to continue investing in their communities,” she writes.
+“And ensure there’s a future for generations of dairy farmers.”

-There’s certainly no doubt there will always be a place for real dairy in the Australian diet, but there’s also evidence to show that industrial-scale dairy production is pasteurising the planet.
+There’s certainly no doubt there will always be a place for real dairy in the Australian diet.
+But there’s also evidence to show that industrial-scale dairy production is pasteurising the planet.
 A 2018 study from Oxford University in the UK found that a glass of dairy milk results in almost three times more greenhouse gas emissions than plant-based milks.
-However, in Australia, dairy production accounts for only 1.6 percent of total national greenhouse gas emissions, and the industry aims to reduce this by 30 percent by 2030.

-Dairy production also requires large amounts of land and water, but so do some plant-based milks, including almond and rice milk.
-Even oat milk, the current darling of the “mylk” world, has its faults, as large-scale production depletes the soil and typically requires the use of pesticides.
-And so, as consumer demand for ethical and animal-free options only continues to grow, harnessing the power of science to create a more sustainable, less resource-intensive alternative to traditional cow’s milk and plant-based milks can surely only mean good things for people’s health and for our environment.
+Dairy production also requires large amounts of land and water, but so do some plant-based milks.
+Large-scale production depletes the soil and often requires the use of pesticides.
+And so, as consumer demand for animal-free options continues to grow, harnessing the power of science to create a more sustainable, less resource-intensive alternative can surely only mean good things for the health of people and the planet.